 3rd Thursday of every month

-For more information about the Multiple Sclerosis Support Group, call us at 716 250-2038.
+Often the MS support group may be held off site, please confirm location with the group.
+For more information about the Multiple Sclerosis Support Group, call us at 716-250-2000.

 Learn More About Multiple Sclerosis